Graduate School Commencement: The History and Meaning of the Cap and Gown

 “The gown for the master's degree has an oblong sleeve, open at the wrist, like the others,” the code states.
 “The sleeve base hangs down in the traditional manner.
 The rear part of its oblong shape is square cut, and the front part has an arc cut away.
 The gown is so designed and supplied with fasteners that it may be worn open or closed.”
 Distinguished black gowns are plain except for those for doctoral degree recipients, whose robes may have velvet fronts and three velvet stripes on each sleeve.

 Hoods are a significant part of commencement ceremony attire, but they no longer cover heads as they did long ago.
 Today’s hoods are worn over the shoulders and drape down the back.
 The colors of the trim and lining provide important clues.
 Hoods are lined in a school’s official color—green at Walden University.
-The binding, 3 inches wide for master’s degree recipients, is also color-coded—light blue for students graduating from Walden’s The Richard W. Riley College of Education and Leadership, for example.
+The binding, 3 inches wide for master’s degree recipients, is also color-coded—light blue for students graduating from Walden’s The Richard W. Riley College of Education and Human Sciences, for example.
 Some universities, like Walden, hold a special hooding ceremony where the hood is draped over the head of graduates to signify the students’ success in completing his or her graduate program.